iotaledger/goshimmer/README.md

 ### Command line

-To list all the available configration parameter you can run:
+For a list of all the available configration parameters you can run:

 ```
 ./goshimmer --help